Cell (biology): Animal cell types

-Some types of specialised cell are localised to a particular animal group.
-Vertebrates for example have specialised, structurally changed cells including muscle cells.
+Some types of specialized cell are localized to a particular animal group.
+Vertebrates for example have specialized, structurally changed cells including muscle cells.
 The cell membrane of a skeletal muscle cell or of a cardiac muscle cell is termed the sarcolemma.
 And the cytoplasm is termed the sarcoplasm.
 Skeletal muscle cells also become multinucleated.
 Populations of animal groups evolve to become distinct species, where sexual reproduction is isolated.
-The many species of vertebrates for example have other unique characteristics by way of additional specialised cells.
-In some species of electric fish for example modified muscle cells or nerve cells have specialised to become electerocytes capable of creating and storing electrical energy for future release, as in stunning prey, or use in electrolocation.
+The many species of vertebrates for example have other unique characteristics by way of additional specialized cells.
+In some species of electric fish for example modified muscle cells or nerve cells have specialized to become electerocytes capable of creating and storing electrical energy for future release, as in stunning prey, or use in electrolocation.
 These are large flat cells in the electric eel, and electric ray in which thousands are stacked into an electric organ comparable to a voltaic pile.

 Many animal cells are ciliated and most cells except red blood cells have primary cilia.
 Primary cilia play important roles in chemosensation and mechanosensation.

 Each cilium may be "viewed as a sensory cellular antennae that coordinates a large number of cellular signaling pathways, sometimes coupling the signaling to ciliary motility or alternatively to cell division and differentiation."
 The cilia in other cells are motile organelles, and in the respiratory epithelium play an important role in the movement of mucus.
 In the reproductive system ciliated epithelium in the fallopian tubes move the egg from the uterus to the ovary.
 Motile cilia also known as flagella, drive the sperm cells.
 Invertebrate planarians have ciliated excretory flame cells.
 Other excretory cells also found in planarians are solenocytes that are long and flagellated.